-Chairman, House Committee on Labor
+Chairman, House Committee on Judiciary

 Representative Craven sponsored several pieces of legislation that became law during the 2018 legislative session.
 His bill that criminalizes revenge porn and sextortion was signed into law, as well as a bill he sponsored that bans the sale and possession of bump stocks, a device that transforms a semi-automatic firearm into a fully-automatic weapon.
 Representative Craven also sponsored successful legislation that amended the state’s law on speed cameras in school zones by providing proper notice and fairer violation fines for motorists.

 During the 2017 session, Representative Craven sponsored three of the bills in the Justice Reinvestment legislative package that relieves pressures from the correctional system while increasing public safety and saving taxpayer money.
 He served as a member of the commission which made the recommendations that led to the enactment of six criminal reform bills.

 He also sponsored successful legislation in 2017 that prohibits employers from making deductions from an employee’s wages without written authorization.
 Representative Craven successfully added the definition of “sexual exploitation” to the domestic abuse prevention law to include acts by any person who willfully encourages, aids or coerces any child under the age of 18 to engage in commercial sex acts.

 In recent years, Representative Craven’s legislation has been adopted in the state budget that now exempts Social Security benefits from taxation for many retirees and exempt the first $15,000 of all public and private pensions from the state’s income tax.
 His initiative was also adopted in the budget to raise the estate tax threshold from $921,000 to $1.5 million and eliminated the cliff which previously required heirs to pay tax on the entire estate if its value was greater than the threshold.